Intermed Hospital: History

 In September 2014, the hospital's name was changed, as well as the logo, to United Family Intermed Hospital (UFIH), as the management contract was made with United Family Healthcare Group.

 In August 2016, UFIH was accredited by JCI and received its Gold Seal of Approval.
 An on-site survey was held between 15-19 August, 2016.
 Out of 1100 indicators 39 were insufficient, and with 96% of performance UFIH was accredited.
 Then, starting from 1st of January 2017, the hospital changed its name to Intermed Hospital.
 Intermed Hospital is the first and only JCI Accredited hospital in Mongolia.

 Location and facilities

 The hospital is located in Ulaanbaatar city, Mongolia.
-To be more specific, it is located on the Northwest of Bogd Khan Palace Museum and the East of APU Company, in Khan-Uul district.
+To be more specific, it is located on the Northwest of Green Palace and the East of APU Company, in Khan-Uul district.
 Bogd Khan's personal doctor's building was used to be on the current location of the hospital.

 The hospital is on 12624.1 m2 of land.
 For laboratory purposes, Intermed Hospital uses technologies including Sysmex, Roche, BioMérieux, Leica and Siemens.